 Start cooking up a great Fourth of July with video game foods!

-The Fourth of July falls on a Sunday this year, which offers extra time to cook, eat, and play your favorite games.
+The Fourth of July weekend offers time to cook, eat, and play your favorite games.
 Before heading out for fireworks, plan a cook-off with some of your family and friends while solving a mystery.
-In celebration of 4th of July, HeR Interactive has curated a special bundle of The Top 5 Nancy Drew Cooking Games just in time for a 2021 summer cook-off celebration!
+In celebration of 4th of July, HeR Interactive has curated a special collection of The Top 9 Nancy Drew Cooking Games just in time for a summer cook-off celebration!

 Eat, play, and cook up a mystery with treats inspired by the Nancy Drew Games.
 Make your own secret recipes from the games and enter to win the second annual Nancy Drew Games Summer Cook-Off Contest.